Skip to Content

-What Color Does Green And Purple Make?
-Surprising Results!
+What Colors Do Green And Purple Make?
+Blue, Grey, or Brown?

-We know that there are only 3 primary colors (red, blue and yellow) that can make endless colors when mixed.
-Green and purples are one of the popular secondary colors: green is a combination of blue and yellow, while purple is a combination of blue and red.
+Green and purple are popular secondary colors: green is a combination of blue and yellow, while purple is a combination of blue and red.

-But what color does green and purple make if they will be mixed?
+But what color do green and purple make if they are mixed?

-Green and purple make a grey undretone in brownish-gray to dark blue color.
+Green and purple make a brownish-gray, blueish-grey and brown.
 The lighter the green the more grey mixed color will be.
-The darker purple and green, the more blue tint mixed color will have.
+The darker the purple and green, the more blue tint the mixed color will have.

-This is because when green and purple are mixed together, the blue component is doubled, which creates a muted, grayish-brown color.
+This is because when green and purple are mixed together, both purple and green have blue in it, so the blue component is doubled and is overpowering, creating a grayish-brown or dark blue color.

 The exact shade though may vary depending on the specific shades of green and purple used.
 And I will show you that the results may be absolutely different from what everyone is saying!